Blessed are the Poor in SpiritBy Brittany Stichter on March 18, 2016

 In his chapel message, Professor Avila explores both what "blessing" means, as well as what "poor in spirit" means.
 What characteristics does a person need in order to enter into this blessing?
 It has to do with our attitude toward God, our neighbors and, in this context, our attitude toward riches.
 He spends the remainder of his message exploring how being "poor in spirit" affects each of these three areas of our lives.

 About the Speaker

-Dr. Mariano Avila is currently professor of New Testament at Calvin Theological Seminary and serves at his local church as well.
+Dr. Mariano Avila is a professor of New Testament at Calvin Theological Seminary and serves at his local church as well.
 He has earned numerous post-graduate degrees in both Mexico and the United States, including two doctorates and a Th.M.
 Dr. Avila has worked in multiple Bible translation projects and committees and has published many articles and books.
 He is married to Rosa Maria, and they have two married sons and one grandson.